YOomDev/streamer-companion/README.md

 > git pull

 # Legal notice
-streamer-companion is a GPLv3 program, which allows for free redistribution of its source code, make sure to read it before doing so just in case.
+streamer-companion is a GPLv3 program, which allows for free redistribution of its source code.